- 1 cup all-purpose flour

 - 3 tablespoons melted butter, plus 3 tablespoons for cooking the crepes

 In a mixing bowl, add the flour and salt and make a well in the center.
-Add the remaining ingredients, except the melted butter, into the center of the well and whisk together until just combined.
+Add the eggs, milk, club soda and 3 tablespoons of melted butter into the center of the well and whisk together until just combined.
 The mixture should be like VERY loose pancake batter.
 If the mixture is a little thick, whisk in a little more milk.
 Let the batter sit for at least 30 minutes before using.

 Melt about a 1/2 teaspoon of butter in a small nonstick saute pan.
 The butter should coat the bottom of the pan, if there is a lot of excess, wipe it out with a paper towel.
 Keep the paper towel handy in case you need it again (you will).